No. 1

 Shu-shu-shuffle!

 Besides being able to eat a spud without guilt, music is the greatest motivator for me as a runner.
-You can save a little bit
+You can save a little bit of money if you buy a refurbished shuffle straight from Apple.
+I paid around 40 bucks, and shipping was free.

 The next step is to load your teensy little player with tunes that have good beats.
 Five of my favorite running tunes are: